-In EPP there is a shortage of an enzyme (ferrochelatase), which leads to an increase in protoporphyrin levels in the blood.
+EPP patients experience an increase in protoporphyrin IX levels in the blood when skin is exposed to light.
 As blood passes through the skin, the protoporphyrin absorbs energy from sunlight.
-This sets off a chemical reaction that can damage the surrounding tissues and causes tingling, itching and burning pain, and possibly swelling.
+This sets off a chemical (phototoxic) reaction that damages the surrounding blood vessels and tissues and causes an intense irritation and burning pain in the skin.

-Sunburn is usually caused by short wavelengths of ultraviolet light (UVB), whereas in EPP the skin is more sensitive to the longer ultraviolet wavelengths (UVA) and reacts to visible light.
+Sunburn is usually caused by short wavelengths of ultraviolet light (UVA and UVB), whereas in EPP the skin reacts to visible light.
 Fluorescent lighting can also affect severe cases of EPP.